An Online Introduction

 Anatomy of a Packraft

 Gear can either be lashed on top of a packraft’s bow or stored inside the tubes.
 Internal storage lowers the boat’s center of gravity, improves sightlines over the bow, and keeps gear dry.
-However the airtight zippers currently used to access the internal storage chambers add weight and require careful maintenance, and storing hard or heavy gear in the tubes can increase the chance of a tube puncture.
+However the airtight TiZip zippers currently used to access the internal storage chambers require careful maintenance and are failure-prone, and storing hard or heavy gear in the tubes increases the chance of a tube puncture.

 Before the introduction of internal storage, packrafters almost always secured gear on top of the raft’s bow.
 This solution helps equalize weight distribution along a boat’s length, provides relatively easy access to gear, and allows for the transportation of large or strangely-sized gear such as bicycles or skis.
 Generally, gear is lashed to the bow with paracord run through the boat’s bow tiedowns, or with a simple proprietary system such as Alpacka’s “Packtach.”
 Gear that should not get wet must be protected with a rain cover, dry bag, or both.